 Travelling makes me think about the way we live.
 It can be a reflective time, a chance to change your rhythm and notice the vagaries of a new place and its people.
 Being away from home allows thoughtfulness in.
 I like the freeing nature of travel ... ideas percolate about place, architecture, beauty and consumption.
-To me, it's all related when you live (& travel) in a global society....
+To me, it's all related when you live in a global society....

 The buildings we build, the cities we create, the furniture we buy, the art we look at, and the land we walk on.
 Why do we travel, and what do we expect to find?

 If you care about the planet, overseas travel has some challenges -- from leaving on a jet plane filled with a non-renewable resource (fuel) to visiting places like Greece, where 33 million tourists went in 2023.
-I have certainly been thinking about it as another European summer documents the effects of over tourism.
+I have certainly been thinking about these issues as another European summer documents the effects of over tourism.

 What lessons can we take away from Barcelona residents who used water pistols on unsuspecting tourists sipping cappuccinos at cafes, Venice charging day trippers, and the Mayor of Santorini who has spoken openly about the 'perils of mass-tourism' ?